rockspoon/structure-poc/docs/project-structure.md

 ### test

 I am not sure if this is necessary.
 Tests should be created in the module where the target is while development is happening, with few exceptions.
-For testing components, It's necessary create and applciation and actvities with those components, therefore why the Rockspoon Design project has a separated module for testing.
+For testing components, It's necessary create and application and activities with those components, therefore why the Rockspoon Design project has a separated module for testing.
 Micro and macrobenchmarks also need another application to have control over the tests.

 In the RockSpoon PoS project, it may not be necessary.